 Since when have I studied at Harvard?
 These scammers would really twist facts to add to their credibility.
 I only have two Facebook profiles: My public fan page (@adamkhoosuccess), and my personal account which has already exceeded its friend limit.
 My real Facebook page comes with Facebook’s verified check mark (blue tick).

-How to Discern the Real Adam Khoo from the Scammers and Impersonators
+How to Discern the Real Adam Khoo from the Adam Khoo Scam and Impersonators

 Always check if the message comes from my official online channels.